Quickstart

 golem app build

 This compiles the newly created application, which consists of a single Golem component at the moment.
-An application can have multiple components and they can depend on each other.
+An application can have multiple components, each implementing a different set of agent types.
 New components can be added to the application by using the golem component new

 command.